cardboard-iguana/cardboard-iguana.com/notes/gemini-compatible-markdown.md

 ## Allowed Formatting Elements

 The trick with Gemini formatting is to remember that the protocol is *line* oriented, so all formatting (including linking) is applied to the entire block.
-Inline formatting isn’t supported, but can be used to the extent that raw markdown is easily readable.
+Inline formatting isn't supported, but can be used to the extent that raw markdown is easily readable.

 ### Headings

-Gemini allows H1 – H3 (`#` – `###`) headings.
+Gemini allows H1 - H3 (`#` - `###`) headings.

 Unlike HTML, Gemini *specifically allows* multiple H1 tags, as headings are treated purely as an outlining tool.
 This should probably be avoided in cases where a document might be rendered in both HTML and Gemini, as semantic HTML expects only a single H1 per content block.